- CLASS: Reptilia (Reptiles)

-The DTCC has a number of special-needs desert tortoises that serve as wonderful education animals.
-Twizzler arrived here in 2007 with hardened gray material all over the left side of his carapace (top shell), causing a severe deformity.
+Twizzler: The DTCC had a number of special-needs desert tortoises that served as educational animal ambassadors.
+Twizzler arrived in 2007 with hardened gray material all over the left side of his carapace (top shell), causing a severe deformity.
 We later learned that he was part of a research project in the 1990s where researchers attached radio transmitters to young tortoises’ shells to track them using telemetry, and after the project was over or when they could no longer hear the signal, they abandoned the tortoises, sometimes without removing the epoxy that kept the transmitters attached!
 Since the epoxy covered a large portion of the shell, including the seams between the scutes (sections of the shell), the tortoises grew up with severe deformities, if they grew up at all.

 Although no longer with us, the moral of Twizzler’s story is this: do not attach anything to a tortoise’s shell, especially if it touches the seams!
 And on that same note, never paint your tortoise.
 A tortoise’s shell is full of blood vessels, so toxins may be able to get into the bloodstream through small openings in the shell and along the seams where tortoises may have suffered even slight injuries in the past.
 Instead, if you want to easily identify your tortoise, use a nontoxic paint pen and write its name and your phone number on its shell so you will be able to get it back if it’s lost.
 And an even better option to prevent from losing your pet tortoise is to have your tortoise “microchipped” just like a veterinarian would put a microchip in your dog or cat!

-These two females arrived at the DTCC with severe shell deformities, yellow skin, and eyes swollen so severely that they could barely open them.
+Lucy and Ethel: These two females arrived at the DTCC with shell deformities, yellow skin, and eyes swollen so severely that they could barely open them.
 They were also so weak that they could not support their own weight enough to move about their enclosure.
-All of these signs indicate that Lucy and Ethel were definitely kept indoors for the majority of their lives so they didn’t get the proper heat and light and were not fed a well-balanced diet.
+All of these signs indicated that Lucy and Ethel were kept indoors for the majority of their lives, so they didn’t get the proper heat and light and were not fed a well-balanced diet.

 After weeks of providing them with the proper food, allowing them to bask outside daily in the sun’s natural rays, and soaking them every other day in a tub of water to help them establish and maintain hydration, they went from being marginally alive to interactive, beautiful eating machines.
-They changed from two very sick and depressed tortoises to two very energetic and healthy (though a bit deformed) big girls.
-Due to the severe deformities of their carapaces, they cannot be released back to the wild but are now used as education animals to show students and visitors the proper way to care for a tortoise…a valuable lesson for all.
+They changed from two very sick and depressed tortoises to two very energetic and healthy big girls.
+Due to the deformities of their carapaces, they could not be returned to the desert but were used as educational animal ambassadors to show students and visitors the proper way to care for a tortoise…a valuable lesson for all.

-Once common throughout the Mojave and Sonoran desert of California, Nevada, and Arizona, wild desert tortoise populations have declined by an estimated 90 percent in the last 20 years.
+Since 1989, the US has protected desert tortoises.
+Once common throughout the Mojave and Sonoran desert of California, Nevada, and Arizona, desert tortoise populations have declined by an estimated 90 percent in the last 20 years.
 As the human population in these areas increases, the tortoise population has decreased.
 But how are humans causing this devastation?
 A number of culprits have been identified.

 New housing developments and solar energy projects have sprung up around some of the older desert cities; much of this land is prime tortoise habitat.
 As a result of this building boom, large numbers of tortoises have been displaced or killed outright.

 Increased human populations have brought an increase of predators that feed on human garbage and also forage throughout the desert.
-Ravens seek out newly hatched desert tortoises, while feral dogs easily kill and eat young tortoises and seriously maim or kill adult tortoises.
-There are now an estimated 150,000 wild desert tortoises living in critical habitat.
+Ravens seek out newly hatched desert tortoises, while feral dogs easily kill and eat young tortoises, and kill or seriously maim adult tortoises.
+There are now an estimated 150,000 desert tortoises living in critical habitat.

 How can you help desert tortoises?
-It is always important to reduce, reuse, and recycle in order to generate less waste and conserve our natural resources.
-If you see a desert tortoise in the wild, make sure to keep your distance.
-Even though you mean it no harm, being handled is frightening to a wild tortoise.
+It is always important to reduce, reuse, and recycle, in order to generate less waste and conserve our natural resources.
+If you see a tortoise in the desert, make sure to keep your distance.
+Even though you mean it no harm, being handled is frightening to a tortoise.
 It is also against the law to touch them.

-If you or someone you know already has a desert tortoise and has been keeping it as a pet—keep taking care of it!
-Pet tortoises shouldn’t be “set free,” because they may introduce disease to the wild tortoises or be unable to survive on their own.
+If you or someone you know already has a desert tortoise and has been keeping it as a pet—keep taking good care of it!
+Pet tortoises shouldn’t be “set free,” because they may not be able to survive on their own and because they may introduce disease to the ecosystem.
 Desert tortoises have been around for millions of years.
-We have to protect them so they will be here a long, long time to come.
+We have to protect them, so they will be here a long, long time to come.